There are many small network tools out there: Ping, Traceroute, Dig, Host, etc.

 MTR (Matt’s traceroute) is a program with a command-line interface that serves for network diagnostic and troubleshooting.
 The original code was created by Matt Kimball in 1997.
-One year later, Roger Wolff continue its work and rename it to My traceroute.
+One year later, Roger Wolff continued its work and renamed it to My traceroute.

 The advantage of this software is that it combines the functionality of the Ping command and the Traceroute.
 Just like a typical traceroute query, a query from the MTR command will show the route from a computer to a specified host.